pnpm/pnpm/packages/supi/README.md

 }
 ```

-### `afterAllResolved(shr: Shrinkwrap): Shrinkwrap`
+### `afterAllResolved(lockfile: Lockfile): Lockfile`

 This hook is called after all dependencies are resolved.
-It recieves and returns the resolved shrinkwrap object.
+It recieves and returns the resolved lockfile object.

 ## Acknowledgements